CitizensFoundation/policy-synth/README.md

 ## Bringing together the best of collective and artificial intelligence

 ## More Information
 Our project embodies a unique effort to intertwine human insights and artificial intelligence to grapple with complex policy dilemmas.
 We are in the process of building a state-of-the-art platform where policymakers, citizens, and AI can engage in a collective discourse.
-This collaborative interaction is expected to not only expedite the decision-making process but also augment its quality, paving the way for more inventive and efficacious policy resolutions.
+This collaborative interaction is expected to not only expedite decision-making processes but also augment their quality, paving the way for more inventive and efficacious policy resolutions.

 ### Resources
 - [Figma Prototype Design](https://www.figma.com/file/ekIKXfT3tL8Ab7MoLSnjnN/Collective-Policy-Synth-V10)